t8d7r/sonic_vDC/README.md

        * *vagrant up --no-provision*

 ## Tips
-1. Generated topology can be found in topology file
+1. Several files are generated automatically :
+   * topology with addressing details of switches & hosts
+   * inventory for ansible
+   * hosts_vars
 2. A new environment can be generated after destroying all vms
    * *vagrant destroy -f* or *vagrant destroy vm_name* on each vm
 3. Pair server are part of L2 vni , odd client servers are part of L3 VNI with symmetric IRB
-4. Native vagrant ansible provisionner is not used, instead a mgmt vm is used to run ansible playbook
+4. Native vagrant ansible provisionner is not used, instead a mgmt vm is used to run ansible playbook, it is based on DellEMC SONiC collection : https://github.com/ansible-collections/dellemc.enterprise_sonic